 Mrs. Harrison currently resides in Hinesville, Georgia with her husband and is looking forward to serving the students of WCHS.

-Dr. Blackwell has attended and presented at the National Youth-At-Risk Conference in Savannah, GA, and the 2019 Annual Fall Affordable Housing Conference in Atlanta, GA.
+Dr. Tootle has attended and presented at the National Youth-At-Risk Conference in Savannah, GA, and the 2019 Annual Fall Affordable Housing Conference in Atlanta, GA.
 Dr. Tootle looks forward to continuing to serve as an assistant principal at Wayne County High School especially with the Wayne County High School Alternative Program.
 Dr. Tootle is married to William Clinton Tootle and they are members of Ritch Missionary Baptist Church in K'Ville, GA.

 Mr. Patrick Edwards

 Mr. Patrick Edwards is a native of Tattnall County.
-He comes to WCHS with 19 years experience in education as a paraprofessional, middle grades classroom teacher, special education teacher, physical education teacher, coach, and administrator.
+He has 21 years of experience in education as a paraprofessional, middle grades classroom teacher, special education teacher, physical education teacher, coach, and administrator.
 He is a graduate of Pinewood Christian Academy.
 He earned his Bachelor of Science in Education from Brewton Parker College and a Master of Education from Troy University.
 He has two Ed.
 Specialist degrees from Valdosta State University in Curriculum and Instruction, as well as, Educational Leadership.

 Mr. Edwards is married to Tammy O’Donnell Edwards and has 4 children.
-Thomas (16) and Dawson (15) attend Tattnall County High School where they play football and baseball.
-Trace (7) and Lana (4) attend Smiley Elementary School and are active in baseball, basketball, soccer, and dance.
+Thomas (18) attends Georgia Southern University and Dawson (17) attends Tattnall County High School.
+Trace (9) and Lana (6) attend Jesup Elementary and are active in soccer, track, baton, and dance.